AlternativeLearningTank/SomethingInTheMiddle/README.md

 ### Side-effects of provisioning

-A fresh Rasbian install will have a user account named `pi`, with `raspberry` as default password.
+A fresh Rasbian install will have a user account named `pi`, with `raspberry` as default password, this is a so-called *factory setting* that we want to avoid.
 When the SSH service is enabled this means that anybody can try to log into your Rpi using those default credentials.

 During the provisioning process, *sitm* disables the default account and creates another account named `someone`, with `verycurious` as password, but this account will only let you log in using an SSH key pair. *Sitm* does this to try and keep your access point as secure as we can.